sameer-1233/Multi-agent-voice-system-For-Interia/README.md

-# Interia Voice AI Assistant
+# Multi Agent Voice System For Interia

 This project is a voice-enabled AI assistant designed for luxury interior design firm **Interia**.
 It captures voice input, interprets it using OpenAI, and stores qualified leads in Airtable.
 It also optionally uses **FAISS** to retrieve relevant past project examples based on user queries.